Salvage of Supervision in Weakly Supervised Object Detection: Experiments

 \subsection{Comparison with state-of-the-art methods}

-We compare our method with state-of-the-art WSOD methods, with the results reported in Table~\ref{sota}.
-Our improved WSOD baseline (stage 1 of SoS-WSOD) reaches $54.1\%$ $m\text{AP}_{50}$, $51.8\%$ $m\text{AP}_{50}$ and $11.6\%$ $m\text{AP}_{50:95}$ on VOC2007, VOC2012 and MS-COCO, respectively, which are already comparable with or even better than state-of-the-art methods.
-This fact shows that our improved and simplified framework provides a strong baseline method.
+We compare our method with state-of-the-art WSOD methods, with the results reported in Tables~\ref{tab:sota-voc} and~\ref{tab:sota-coco}.
+All results are reported with TTA.
+Our improved WSOD baseline (stage 1 of SoS-WSOD) reaches $55.0\%$ $m\text{AP}_{50}$, $52.5\%$ $m\text{AP}_{50}$ and $11.9\%$ $m\text{AP}_{50:95}$ on VOC2007, VOC2012 and MS-COCO, respectively, which is already pretty strong.

-By harnessing all possible supervision signals (stage 2 and stage 3), SoS-WSOD reaches $64.4\%$ and $61.9\%$ $m\text{AP}_{50}$ on VOC2007 and VOC2012, which outperform previous state-of-the-art methods by large margins (7.6\% and 8.3\%).
-Following existing methods, we compare $m\text{AP}_{50}$ on both VOC datasets.
-Table \ref{sota} also shows our performance on MS-COCO.
-SoS-WSOD reaches 16.4\% $m\text{AP}_{50:95}$, $31.7\%$ $m\text{AP}_{50}$ and 15.3\% $m\text{AP}_{75}$, which outperforms previous methods by large margins, too.
-Compared with~\cite{ocudeccv2020}, which further leveraged the well-annotated MS-COCO-60 dataset (removing the 20 categories of VOC), SoS-WSOD still outperforms it by a clear margin.
+For a fair comparison, we used VGG16 as backbone and did not use modern FPN architecture in stages 2 and 3.
+By harnessing all possible supervision signals, SoS-WSOD finally reaches $60.3\%$ and $57.7\%$ $m\text{AP}_{50}$ on VOC2007 and VOC2012, which outperforms previous methods by large margins.
+On MS-COCO, SoS-WSOD reaches $15.5\%$ $m\text{AP}_{50:95}$, $30.5\%$ $m\text{AP}_{50}$ and $14.3\%$ $m\text{AP}_{75}$, which outperforms previous methods significantly, too.